pthu/sahd/source/miscellaneous/overview_deliverance.md

 and
 <span dir="rtl" lang="he">פרק</span>.
 Among the less
-frequent members of the inner group we have not (yet) dealt with חלץ and
-<span dir="rtl" lang="he">פצה</span>,
-but we recently decided to include
-<span dir="rtl" lang="he">פרק</span>,
-mainly because of the
-widespread use of its Aramaic cognate to render various members of the lexical group in the Targums and the Peshitta. גאל and פדה were placed by Sawyer in the wider ‘associative’ field of words for salvation, but we have included them because at least some of their uses come very close to those of the words in the inner group, as Sawyer himself acknowledges (p.
-36; cf. p.
-57).
-It is not entirely clear why he excluded them from the inner group, but he was clearly convinced by the view that their general theological use is a metaphorical development from originally legal expressions (pp. 54-55) and perhaps this was the reason.
-If so, the argument is weakened, for him at least, by the idea that הושׁיע itself ‘was originally a forensic term’.[^9] Our own decision to include them finds some support in <i>NIDOTTE</i>’s definition of the semantic field of ‘salvation’ (5, pp. 165-66): it also includes שָׂרִיד, ‘remnant’, presumably because of its relationship to nouns from the root פלט (though oddly not שְׁאֵרִית), and also שָׁלוֹם, whose semantic relationship to ישׁועה and related words certainly deserves consideration.
+frequent members of the inner group we have not (yet) dealt with חלץ and פצה , but we recently decided to include פרק , mainly because of the widespread use of its Aramaic cognate to render various members of the lexical group in the Targums and the Peshitta. גאל and פדה were placed by Sawyer in the wider ‘associative’ field of words for salvation, but we have included them because at least some of their uses come very close to those of the words in the inner group, as Sawyer himself acknowledges (1972:36; cf. 57).
+It is not entirely clear why he excluded them from the inner group, but he was clearly convinced by the view that their general theological use is a metaphorical development from originally legal expressions (1972:54-55) and perhaps this was the reason.
+If so, the argument is weakened, for him at least, by the idea that הושׁיע itself ‘was originally a forensic term’.[^9] Our own decision to include them finds some support in <i>NIDOTTE</i>’s definition of the semantic field of ‘salvation’ (5:165-66): it also includes שָׂרִיד, ‘remnant’, presumably because of its relationship to nouns from the root פלט
+(though oddly not שְׁאֵרִית), and also שָׁלוֹם, whose semantic relationship to ישׁועה and related words certainly deserves consideration.
 Such a study might also make reference to Aitken’s entry on ברכה.